About Eye Allergies

 Just like with any allergy, the most effective way to prevent symptoms from manifesting is to limit your exposure to the allergen, though we know this is usually not simple or even achievable.
 Individuals who wear contacts and experience eye allergies can often ease their discomfort by trying daily contacts because airborne allergens tend to build up on extended-wear lenses.
 Numerous nonprescription eye drops are available that are formulated to relieve inflammation and itching, but rarely do they offer hardly any relief.
 For people who have been disappointed with nonprescription eye drops, you may require prescription eye drops, or you might be suffering from an infection rather than allergies.

-Eye allergies FAQs
+Eye allergies FAQ

 How do eye allergies start?